ExCaelum/jungle_beats/readme.md

 list.includes?(data) - Tells you whether or not there is a node with that data in the LinkedList

+list.pop - Returns and removes the last element of the list

 list.to_string - Returns the data of every node as a string

 list.count - Tells how many nodes are in the list